timo007/bicon/GetGFS.md

 # Downloading GFS data and compressing it with BinCon

 This Julia script downloads recent GFS forecasts, and compresses them using BinCon.
-The user specifies an NWP basetime, parameter, and the tolerance and contour interval compression parameters.
+The user specifies an NWP base-time, parameter, and the tolerance and contour interval compression parameters.

 The script currently collects the 24, 48, 72, 96 and 120 hour lead time